RITlug/ritlug.github.io/_drafts/meeting-announcement-template.md

     date-end:

       Timestamp for the start/end of the event.
 Make sure it's proper form, Jekyll will make sure it gets turned into a human-readable date string.
+HH is 24-hour time.

     location: